Realisation of the national ecological network – land acquisition and conversion, 1990–2022

 Changes to the national ecological network policy

 The policy for the NEN dates from 1990.
 In 1990 the national government estimated that the area of existing natural and semi-natural habitat in the NEN was 450,000 ha (LNV 1990).
 At that time, the additional area to be realised by 2018 was about 250,000 ha.
-This was divided between new nature (approx. 100,000 ha of nature reserves and 50,000 ha of habitat creation) and agri-environment schemes or farmland conservation management (approx. 100,000 hectares).
+This was divided between new nature (approx. 100,000 ha of nature reserves and 50,000 ha of habitat creation) and agri-environment schemes, or farmland conservation management (approx. 100,000 hectares).
 The new objectives for the conservation and improvement of nature in the Netherlands for the period to 2027 are set out in the Nature Pact, which was prepared jointly by the national government and the provincial governments (EZ, 2013).
-This states that between 2011 and 2027 the provinces will convert a minimum of 80,000 ha of land to nature for the realisaiton of the NEN.
-At the introduction of the Nature Pact in 2011 the provinces still had to convert 40,000 hectares of farmland or other land to nature, either through acquisition or through a change of designated land use by private landowners followed by private conservation management (IPO 2015).
+This states that between 2011 and 2027 the provinces will convert a minimum of 80,000 ha of land to nature for the realisation of the NEN.
+To convert 80,000 hectares of farmland or other land to nature

 National ecological network has been the cornerstone of nature policy for 30 years